The General Assembly establishes the Kentucky Authority for Educational Television; O. Leonard Press becomes KET’s first executive director.

 Comment on Kentucky premieres with host Al Smith.

-The GED® series begins national broadcast.
+The GED® on TV series begins national broadcast.

 Television broadcast expands to seven days a week.